cdodev/scintilla/README.md

 # scintilla
-Break your data down to it's smallest trace
+Break your data down to its smallest trace